 At Negative Equity UK, however, we’re property debt experts.
 In September alone we wrote off a total of £1,287,323 of unaffordable mortgage debt for our clients.

-Whatever your circumstances, the first step to dealing with your property debt is to contact Negative Equity UK for an initial free, no obligation consultation with one of our advisors.
+Whatever your circumstances, the first step to dealing with your property debt is to contact Negative Equity UK for an initial free, no obligation consultation with one of our advisers.